datawookie/ether/README.md

 library(ethereum)
 ```

 You'll need to connect to an Ethereum node exposing a RPC interface.
-By default the package will attempt to connect to a local node using <http://localhost:8545>.
-However you can also make use of the public RPC nodes hosted by [infura.io](https://infura.io/).
+By default the package will attempt to connect to a node on `localhost` using port 8545.
+However, you can also make use of the public RPC nodes hosted by [infura.io](https://infura.io/).
 Assuming that you have created an infura.io API key and stored it in the `INFURA_MAINNET_KEY` environment variable.

 ``` r
 set_rpc_address("https://mainnet.infura.io/", key = Sys.getenv("INFURA_MAINNET_KEY"))